Stalag 17: Original Broadway production

 The film was adapted by Wilder and Edwin Blum from the Broadway play by Donald Bevan and Edmund Trzcinski, which was based on their experiences as prisoners in Stalag 17B in Austria.
 Trzcinski appears in the film as a prisoner.
+The Sefton character was loosely based on Joe Palazzo, a flyer in Trzcinski's prisoner-of-war barracks.

-The play was directed by José Ferrer and was the Broadway debut of John Ericson, as Sefton.
-It was presented first at the Edwin Burke Memorial Theater of The Lambs, a theatrical club, on March 11, 1951 (staged by the authors).
-It began its Broadway run in May 1951 and continued for 472 performances.
-The Sefton character was loosely based on Joe Palazzo, a flier in Trzcinski's prisoner-of-war barracks.
-The script was rewritten extensively by Wilder and Blum.
+The play was produced and directed by José Ferrer.
+It was first presented at the Edwin Burke Memorial Theater of The Lambs, a theatrical club, on March 11, 1951 (staged by the authors).
+It began its Broadway run on May 8, 1951, at the 48th Street Theatre and continued for 472 performances, closing on June 21, 1952.
+Among the notable actors in the cast, John Ericson made his Broadway debut as Sefton, as did Mark Roberts as Dunbar and Allan Melvin as Reed.
+Robert Strauss, Harvey Lembeck, and William Pierson performed the same roles in the play that they later portrayed in the film.

 Casting

 Both Charlton Heston and Kirk Douglas were considered for the role of Sefton.

 Location

 The prison camp set was built on the John Show Ranch in Woodland Hills, on the southwestern edge of the San Fernando Valley.
 The shoot began in February 1952, during the rainy season in California, providing plenty of mud for the camp compound.
 It is now the location of a meetinghouse of the Church of Jesus Christ of Latter-day Saints.